zas11053/4300-Web-Programming-Project/README.md

 ## Browsers

 Our website has been tested and works on Chrome and Windows Edge for Windows Operating Systems.
 For better viewing experience, best to view on an laptop at least 15".
-If on a smaller laptop, can optimze screen display by zooming out:) ENJOY BROWSING!
+If on a smaller laptop, can optimize screen display by zooming out:) ENJOY BROWSING!

 ## Folder Structure